Bones provide support for our bodies and help form our shape. Although they're

 for a long time because they don't tire easily.

 Cardiac muscle is found in the heart.
 The walls of the heart's

 chambers are composed almost entirely of muscle fibers.
 Cardiac muscle is also an

 involuntary type of muscle.
 Its rhythmic, powerful contractions force blood out of

 How Do Muscles Work?

-The movements that muscles make are coordinated and controlled by the brain and
+The movements your muscles make are coordinated and controlled by the brain and

 nervous system.
 The involuntary muscles are controlled by structures deep within the

 brain and the upper part of the spinal cord called the brain stem.
 The voluntary muscles